Published: March 2nd 2012March 2nd 2012

 "Kate Return Soon.
 We love you very much."

 And so my time at Manos Amigas/Lets Go Volunteer has come to an end.
 I’m so blessed to have met each and every single child as each one has touched my heart.
 They’re incredible groups of children, all so strong and so positive in the least desirable of conditions.
 They’ve confirmed my belief that you don’t need things to be happy, it’s just those around you and the experiences you create that make life whole.

 I thought it would be extremely difficult to leave these children, but I think it helped that I needed to leave for my new job in Cartagena almost as soon as I got back from my 2.5-week danger vacation.
 During that time, I was able to gain distance from them which has made it a bit easier to say good-bye to them.
 I’d like to say I support this organization and would love to send others there, but I can’t say I can.
 The organization is corrupt and takes advantage of every single volunteer, especially long-term volunteers, which I’ve come to find out they have a track record for treating these types of volunteers badly.
 It was for them alone I needed to get away

-so badly, these four months have grown to be quite difficult for me.
+so badly, these five months have grown to be quite difficult for me.
 Luckily, the kids have made every single day spent there worth it.
 For them alone, I would be able to recommend the organization.
-And at least I can say the money that’s donated is put towards the kids, how much of it is put towards them I’m not sure, as with any organization, but you do see them hurting when no volunteer is there supporting them.
+And at least I can say the money that’s donated is put towards the kids, how much of it is put towards them I’m not sure, as with any organization, but you do see them hurting when no volunteer is there to support them, which must mean something.
 Then there’s the orchid farm, that’s just a gold mine of fun and love.
 The people there are a breath of fresh air and the work is filled with machetes –what more could you ask for?!